Pablo-Palma/Push_swap/README.md

 ---
 ### 🚀 Optimal Algorithm Fusion:

-- `ft_selective_quick`: Tailors sorting strategy to data size, using QuickSort's principles and chunk-based refinement.
+- `push_swap`: Tailors sorting strategy to data size, using QuickSort's principles and chunk-based refinement.

 **Quick Look at Sorting Choices**
 Our Push_Swap employs a unique mix of QuickSort's efficient partitioning and chunk-based sorting for variable-sized arrays.
 This versatile tactic optimizes performance across diverse scenarios in Push_Swap tasks.